Tikoshido/ToDo/list/README.md

 # ToDo

-List with activities to do in graphical user interface, writed in Java using Swing library.
+List with activities to do in graphical user interface, written in Java using Swing library.